1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 Thanks to Health Trails encouraging emails, recipes and BIOACHIEVERS team ““esprit de corps”” was very competitive.

-The social interaction throughout the USG system reading people’s accomplishments helped to give me an added boost of motivation to accomplish the daily stepping goals.
+The social interaction throughout the USG system and reading people’s accomplishments helped to give me an added boost of motivation to accomplish the daily stepping goals.

-I walk faster, lost approximately 5 lbs. in 1 month and I plan to continue this journey to improve my health and live a more STRESS-FREE life.
+I walk faster, lost approximately 5 lbs.
+In 1 month and I plan to continue this journey to improve my health and live a more STRESS-FREE life.
 PEACE!

 I suffered a horrific accident on Christmas day, seriously injuring my leg.
 The vascular system is now compromised, however surgery is not an option.
 My doctor told me walking might help.
 This program came at just the right time; the walking is indeed working, and I am enjoying a gradual healing as I walk more each day.

 I think Health Trails increased my awareness of how walking can help me stay more fit.

 I think it was good to become more aware of our steps and make connections to others doing the same!